dobrou/CsvLINQPadDriver/README.md

   * if checked: parsed rows are cached in memory.
 Cache survives multiple query runs, even when query is changed.
 Cache is cleared as soon as LINQPad clears query data. **May significantly increase** memory usage.
   * if unchecked: disable cache.
 Multiple enumerations of file content results in multiple reads and parsing of file.
 Can be significantly slower for complex queries. **Significantly reduces** memory usage.
 Useful when reading very large files.
 * Intern strings: intern strings. **May significantly reduce** memory consumption when CSV contains repeatable values; **may significantly increase** memory usage otherwise.
-  * Use [generation](#generation) string comparison: compare interned strings using generation string comparison.
+  * Use [generation](#generation) string comparison: compare interned strings using generation string comparison. `Ordinal` is used by default.

 ### Generation ###